 This speaks for itself, I have no additional comments.

-On various pages of the minutes, openness is hard to find: Surely there should be extremely critical reservations and question marks in every minute, I think.
-The culture that only voices of agreement are allowed to see the light of public access and the rest is discussed confidentially in back rooms is spreading.
+There is a lack of transparency on several pages of the minutes: I think there should be extremely critical reservations and question marks in every minute.
+The culture that only voices of approval are allowed to see the light of public and the rest is discussed confidentially in back rooms is spreading.

 This is not possible, you would say.
 Is it the same with other things that we are not allowed to see?
 About vaccinations, or excess mortality?
 Something else that is not convenient for the government or its advisors?
 Early treatments perhaps?
 Of course, HCQ, Ivermectin, Budesonide were promising and of course the Pfizer reports were severely below par.
 But the Minister of Health, Welfare and Sport eagerly listened to the RIVM advice and let the vaccine producers do their thing.
 Isn't that a hot item at the MEB?

 Sensible people should say something about that.
-Does that 'Board' itself have no supervisors or advisors?
+Does that 'College' itself have no supervisors or advisors?
 And yes, even a real Advisory Board!
-And who do we see as the third in the list of members of the Advisory Board?
+And who do we see as third in the list of members of the Advisory Board?
 The director of the RIVM.

-Jaap van Dissel is therefore part of the Advisory Board of the body that has to critically assess Jaap's own advice to the government.
+Jaap van Dissel is therefore part of the Advisory Board of the body that must critically assess Jaap's own advice to the government.

 The Council stimulates, confronts, inspires and advises.